web-platform-tests/wpt/docs/writing-tests/testharness-api.md

 Both setup functions recognize the following properties:

-`explicit_done` - Wait for an explicit call to done() before declaring all tests complete (see below; always true for single page tests)
+`explicit_done` - Wait for an explicit call to done() before declaring all tests complete (see below; always true for single-test pages)

 `output_document` - The document to which results should be logged.
 By default this is the current document but could be an ancestor document in some cases